ministryofjustice/modernisation-platform/architecture-decision-record/0027-use-member-cicd-access-for-configuration-management.md

 ## Options

-#### Run configuration management tools manually on servers
+### 1. Run configuration management tools manually on servers

+**Pros**

+- Works
+- Access already in place

+**Cons**

+- Not best practice
-This works but is not best practice and runs the risk of things not being applied consistently.
+- Risk of things not being applied consistently
+- Risk of errors

-#### Run configuration management from the environments repository pipeline
+### 2. Run configuration management from the environments repository pipeline

-Automated solution and keeps everything in one place, but begins to mix infrastructure with configuration which we do not want to do.
-The environments repository is already very large and this will add to this.
+**Pros**

+- Automated solution
+- Everything in one place

+**Cons**

+- Mixes infrastructure with configuration
+- Environments repository is already very large

-#### Run configuration management with another platform managed repository
+### 3. Run configuration management with another platform managed repository

+**Pros**

+- Automated solution
+- Keeps infrastructure and configuration separate

+**Cons**

-Automated solution and keeps infrastructure and configuration separate, however this will be hard to create something which works with different configuration management tools.
-Different applications have different requirements, with infrastructure it is simpler as it uses one tool - Terraform.
-One application may required Ansible, another may need to make calls to an AWS API.
-This solution will add considerable overhead to the Modernisation Platform team.
+- Hard to create something which works with different configuration management tools
+- Different applications have different requirements, with infrastructure it is simpler as it uses one tool - Terraform.
+One application may required Ansible, another may need to make calls to an AWS API
+- Adds considerable overhead to the Modernisation Platform team

-#### Applications run configuration management using their own pipelines and tooling, MP provides access
+### 4. Applications run configuration management using their own pipelines and tooling, MP provides access

+**Pros**

-This allows the application teams to run configuration management however they want to, using the CICD access provided by the Modernisation Platform.
-This is more work for application teams, but it has the greatest flexibility.
+- Flexibility for application teams to run configuration management however they want to
+- CICD access already present
+- Infrastructure and configuration management separate

+**Cons**

+- More work for application teams

 ## Decision

+Option 4.
 Applications will run configuration management using their own pipelines (not MP provided), accessing their accounts using the CICD access provided (currently the member-cicd user but soon to be changed to OIDC).

 ## Consequences